zxyglx/ml-suite/README.md

 Once your environment is set up, take a look at some of the command line tutorials and Jupyter Notebooks here:
 - [Tutorials][]

-To run the tutorials you will need to download the trained [models].

 ## Minimum System Requirements
 - OS: Ubuntu 16.04.2 LTS, CentOS